Not that we haven’t said it all along. The problem is not teachers.

 |United States||Less than 10%||551|

 Is the real problem coming into focus?
-It’s not teachers, stupid.
+It’s not teachers.
 It’s not unions or any of the other willy-nilly things the NCLB reformers have been targeting.
 It’s poverty.
 Now we know what the problem is.
 Next we have to figure out effective ways to address it.
 No longer do we need to ask what’s causing our mediocre scores.
-We only need to look for solutions to poverty!
 Now let’s get to it and drop NCLB, RTTT and all of the other nutty things we’ve been doing the last 10 years.

 Another chart you’ll find on the NASSP site shows that even at U.S. schools where the poverty rate is 10 – 24.9% that U.S. students outscored countries with a similar poverty rate.
 U.S. students in this category scored 527.